On this page

 In general terms, your TSB is calculated by adding the:

-- Value of your accumulation phase super interests (total benefits payable if you voluntarily ceased the interest at that time)
+- Value of your accumulation phase super interests

 - Value of your retirement phase super interests

-- Amount of your roll-over super benefits
+- Amount of your rollover super benefits not already included in your accumulation or retirement phase balances

 … less any personal injury or structured settlement contributions paid into your super accounts.